cnorick/curse-of-strahd-notes/Battles/1748304040002 - Roc of Mount Ghakis.md

 Heart of Sorrow took 15 damage.
 Heart of Sorrow took 23 damage.
 Heart of Sorrow was healed for 2 HP.
+Heart of Sorrow took 13 damage.
+Heart of Sorrow took 8 damage.
+Heart of Sorrow took 18 damage.